 If you commit a drug crime near schools or certain other locations, use a weapon during the commission of a drug crime or qualify under Florida law as a habitual offender, you may face additional punishment.
 Many drug crimes also result in a suspension of your driver’s license.

 The controlled substances that are the subject of Florida’s drug crime laws include many drugs that can be prescribed by doctors.
 It is not uncommon for minors to be charged with drug crimes related to prescription drugs, including possession of painkillers.
 At the law office of Joseph Montrone, Jr.,P.A., I defend minors charged with juvenile offenses, in addition to adults.

 An attorney who understands drug crimes is vital to your defense.
 The right attorney can help a first-time offender charged with possession avoid conviction in certain cases, entering a diversion program as an alternative.
 More serious offenses require a criminal defense lawyer who knows how to attack the prosecution’s case based on illegal searches, insufficient evidence and other factors.

-Contact a drug crimes attorney in Largo, FL today
+Contact a drug crimes attorney in St. Petersburg, FL today

 At the law office of Joseph Montrone, Jr., P.A., I defend adults and minors charged with drug crimes.
 I provide a free initial consultation.
 Contact me online or call my office at 727-888-0102.